Flourishes Gallery and Studios-Where art thrives and grows- is focused on promoting the arts in the Shelbyville, Illinois area.

 A new addition to this large room is the recent creations of Art Talk Tuesday.
 Stamp art collages and decorated gourds are presently showing and will change as new pieces are finished.

 The one-act comedy play, "Just Desserts," was performed on stage Saturday, April 16 at 6 p.m. and Sunday, April 17 at 2 p.m. in the Beaux Arts Ballroom stage.
 Local performers gave participants the theater production and dessert.
-Out of that interest, June 14 at 7:30 will see an organizational meeting to see what interest in theater areas can be pursued for a community group named"Christian Comedy Players."
+Out of that interest, "Christian Comedy Players" was formed and will perform on the Scarecrow Daze stage after the Oct.
+8 morning parade and until noon.
+Newcomers are always welcome to join the group at monthly meetings on the second Tuesday of each month starting at 7:30.

 For those interested in sharing knowledge with other writers of the creative written word, Third Thursday Wordsmiths meets on the Third Thursday of each month at 7 p.m. under the direction of Penny Weaver, editor of the Mattoon Journal-Gazette.
 All are welcome.